HOME > MANCHESTER PRIDE INVESTIGATION

 But in 2005/2006 they use the word 'raised' to mean the amount before any costs have been taken off

-What the jargon phrase 'community futures' means in the screengrab above, I don't know, but 50% of money raised by Operation Fundraiser was certainly not reaching charitable causes in the end because Operation Fundraiser was taking out its own substantial running costs from that remaining 50%.
+What the jargon phrase 'community futures' means in the screengrab above, I don't know.
+50% of Operation Fundraiser's gross income was not reaching charitable causes in the end because Operation Fundraiser was taking out its own substantial running costs after giving 50% of its gross income to Pride.

 QUITE A COINCIDENCE